 The spouse must pass their first language test within 6 months of entering the country… ya know, because adjusting to married life and a new country, while trying to find a job with the government breathing down your neck is so easy.

 There’s also an integration contract the spouse must sign, swearing that among other things they understand that terrorism is wrong, that it’s not ok to beat their spouse (or be beaten), and that girls have as much right as boys to go to school… alrighty, then!

-Whether you’re married to a Dane or came here to work and want to stay, the requirements are exactly the same.
+Whether you’re married to a Dane or came here to work and want to stay, the Denmark immigration visa requirements are exactly the same.

 A few years ago, I was trying to discuss Danish immigration policy with a date.
-When I told him I’d have 3 months to get out of the country if I lost my job, he said, ‘we’d get married at once.’
+When I told him I’d have 3 months to leave Denmark if I lost my job, he said, “we’d get married at once.”

 This was hilarious for two reasons: 1) It wouldn’t change a thing about my immigration situation.
 2) It was our second date.